ImNotDarren/Business/documents/proposal.md

 the accuracy.

 ## Tools
-I'll be using Chrome to better understand the website that I'm going to scrape, and Python packages like statsmodels and BeautifulSoup for regression calculation, matplotlib, pandas for vitualization and data cleaning.
+I'll be using Google Sheets for exploratory data analysis, Tableau for visualization.

 ## MVP goal
-My MVP goal would be scraping and cleaning the data from cars.com, and show some vitualization of the data and the model.
+My MVP goal would be to use data to address the client's problem and give a rough solution to the problem.